"Salli and her very long knife"

 Her eyes were ablaze and her hair was a-curly,

 “But I have no time for your immature ways,

 But the sitter just giggled and said she was cute

-And her foolishnes never did cease
+And the foolishnes never did cease

-Hoping to find some sweet peace
+Hoping to there find some peace

 And in that sweet sanctuary she found something which